Harpo Marx: On film

 Harpo became known for prop-laden sight gags, in particular the seemingly infinite number of odd things stored in his topcoat's oversized pockets.
-In the film Horse Feathers (1932), Groucho, referring to an impossible situation, tells Harpo that he cannot "burn the candle at both ends".
-Harpo immediately produces from within his coat pocket a lit candle burning at both ends.
-In the same film, a homeless man on the street asks Harpo for money for a cup of coffee, and he subsequently produces a steaming cup, complete with saucer, from inside his coat.
+In the film Horse Feathers (1932), Groucho, referring to an impossible situation, tells Harpo that he cannot "burn the candle at both ends"; Harpo immediately produces from within his coat pocket a candle burning at both ends.
+In the same film, a homeless man on the street asks Harpo for money for a cup of coffee; he produces a steaming cup, complete with saucer, from inside his coat.
 Also in Horse Feathers, he has a fish and a sword, and when he wants to go to his speakeasy, he stabs the fish in its mouth with his sword to give the password, "Swordfish".
 In Duck Soup, he produces a lit blowtorch to light a cigar.

 Harpo often used facial expressions and mime to get his point across instead of speaking.
-One of his facial expressions, which he used in every Marx Brothers film and stage play, beginning with Fun in Hi Skule, was known as "the Gookie".
-Harpo created it by mimicking the expression of Mr. Gehrke, a New York tobacconist who would make a similar face while concentrating on rolling cigars.
+One of his facial expressions, which he used in every Marx Brothers film and stage play, beginning with Fun in Hi Skule, was known as "the Gookie"; Harpo mimicked the expression of Mr. Gehrke, a New York tobacconist who made a similar face while concentrating on rolling cigars.

 Harpo further distinguished his character by wearing a "fright wig".
-Early in his career, it was dyed pink, as evidenced by color film posters and by allusions to it in films, with character names such as "Pinky" in Duck Soup.
-This wig sometimes appeared blond on-screen due to black-and-white film stock.
-In some films, however, Harpo actually wore a blonde wig.
+Early in his career, it was dyed pink, as evidenced by color film posters and by allusions to it in black-and-white films, with character names such as "Pinky" in Duck Soup.
+In some films Harpo wore a blonde wig, of similar appearance on black-and-white film.
 Over time, he darkened the pink to more of a reddish color, which films again alluded to with character names, such as the name of his character in A Night in Casablanca, "Rusty".

-His non-speaking in his early films was occasionally referred to by the other Marx Brothers, who were careful to imply that his character's not speaking was a choice rather than a disability.
+His not speaking in his early films was occasionally referred to by the other Marx Brothers, who were careful to imply that his character's not speaking was a choice rather than a disability.
 In reality, the decision to remain silent began when Harpo received a negative review, part of which suggested that Harpo's portrayal of a fool was convincing only until he spoke.
 Soon after, the Brothers' uncle shared with Harpo a script he had written for them.
 Harpo was dismayed to find he had just three lines and said to his uncle, "Well, maybe I won't talk at all!"
 This was meant sarcastically, but his uncle genuinely liked the idea.
 His brothers would make joking reference to this part of his act.
 For example, in Animal Crackers, his character was ironically dubbed "The Professor".
 In The Cocoanuts, this exchange occurs: